Accelerating change for a better tomorrow

 Complex sustainability challenges cannot be addressed by investing in solutions opportunities alone.
-A broader transition approach is required to maximise long-term return and impact potential.
+A broader cross-section approach to transition is required to maximise long-term return while seeking positive outcomes.
 Our leading approach to sustainable transition is applied consistently across asset classes and leverages the following key strengths:

 For further information on the risks and risk profiles of our strategies, please refer to the relevant KIID and Prospectus.